madetheforcebewithyou/redux-knife-manager/README.md

 * Return the **Knife Object** which is associated with the given `category`.
 * Otherwise, it will return **undefined** if the knife is not exist.
 * **Knife Object:**
+  * **selector (Object):**
+    The collection of selector, and the properties of selector are based on `defaultState`.
+It will generate the `get` method to retrieve the whole state, and selectors to retrieve the property of `defaultState`.
   * **actionType (Object):**
     The collection of action type, and the properties of actionType are based on `actionMap`.
   * **action (Object):**